 - GOAL 3: Support economic growth opportunities

-- Support ongoing and planned development projects
+- Support ongoing and planned TOD projects

 - GOAL 4: Develop a cost-effective project

 - Implement cost-effective transit improvements within a reasonable construction timeframe and with capital, operations, and maintenance costs that are consistent with realistically anticipated funding